India’s Golden Triangle Part 1: Delhi – India’s Historical Capital

 Arrival in Delhi

 Our first stop in India’s Golden Triangle was Delhi.
 We touched down in Delhi at 9am.
 Many friends advised that Uber and Ola, India’s equivalent of Uber, is abundant and very economical.
 We ordered our Uber while waiting for our bags using the Wi-Fi in the terminal.
 Armed with our luggage, we exited the airport.
-An intense smell of smoke which originates from the thick smog that hugs Delhi immediately hit us.
-I should note that the Uber pick-up location is not as straight forward as the directions from the app.
+An intense smell of smoke which originated from the thick smog that hugged Delhi immediately hit us.
+I should note that the Uber pick-up location was not as straight forward as the directions from the app.
 When exiting arrivals from the international terminal, cross the road and turn right.
-You’ll have a 7-minute walk to a multi-story car park to the pick up point.
+You’ll have a 7-minute walk to a multi-storey car park to the pick up point.
 After a little dithering, we finally found our Uber driver and rode to our hotel located in Connaught Place (~15km).
 All for just ₹498, or roughly £5.

 Although we arrived in the morning to our hotel, Le Meridien had our room ready upon arrival.
 Feeling grateful and incredibly jet lagged, we snuck in a couple of hours of sleep before freshening up and heading out to explore Delhi.

 First stop – Old Delhi.
 We flagged down a rickshaw outside of our hotel to take us to the nearest metro station.
 Getting metro tickets was a bit of a struggle as we only had rupee in large denominations.
 In the end, we used a bank card to buy our tickets from the machine.
 The Delhi metro is modern, clean and air conditioned.
 It is also simple to navigate, and we reached Chandni Chowk in Old Delhi in under 20 minutes.